Hcore-Init: Neural Network Initialization based on Graph Degeneracy: Experiments

 \subsection{Dataset specifications.}

-The CIFAR-$10$ and CIFAR-$100$ are labeled subsets of the $80$ million tiny images dataset.
-They were collected by Alex Krizhevsky, Vinod Nair, and Geoffrey Hinton \cite{krizhevsky2009learning}.
-We also use the MNIST dataset \begin{itemize} \item The CIFAR-$10$ dataset consists of $60000$ $32\times32$ colour images in $10$ classes, with $6000$ images per class.
+The CIFAR-$10$ and CIFAR-$100$ datasets are labeled subsets of the $80$ million tiny images dataset collected by Alex Krizhevsky, Vinod Nair, and Geoffrey Hinton \cite{krizhevsky2009learning}. \begin{itemize} \item The CIFAR-$10$ dataset consists of $60000$ $32\times32$ colour images in $10$ classes, with $6000$ images per class.
 There are $50000$ training images and $10000$ test images. \item The CIFAR-$100$ is just like the CIFAR-$10$, except it has $100$ classes containing $600$ images each.
-There are $500$ training images and $100$ testing images per class. \end{itemize} We also test our model on the MNIST database of handwritten digits, which has a training set of $60000$ examples, and a test set of $10 000$ examples.
+There are $500$ training images and $100$ testing images per class. \end{itemize} We also test our model on the MNIST database of handwritten digits, providing a training set of $60000$ examples, and a test set of $10 000$ examples.
 The digits have been size-normalized and centered in a fixed-size image \cite{lecun-mnisthandwrittendigit-2010}.

 The dataset is divided into five training batches and one test batch, each with $10000$ images.
 The test batch contains exactly $1000$ randomly-selected images from each class.
 The training batches contain the remaining images in random order, but some training batches may contain more images from one class than another.
 Between them, the training batches contain exactly $5000$ images from each class.